Please see: Submitting a Digital Image/Photo of a Registered iris below

 The printable form may be downloaded, printed, and filled out manually.
 It may then mailed to the Registrar or scanned and emailed to the Registrar.

-To download the printable PDF click here: Printable Iris Registration Form
+To download the printable PDF single page Registration form click here: Printable Single Page Iris Registration Form

 The above files are provided as downloadable Adobe Acrobat PDF type files.
-You will need Adobe Acrobat Reader to view these file.s Adobe Acrobat Reader is free software for viewing and printing Adobe Portable Document Format (PDF) files on all major hardware and operating system platforms.
+You will need Adobe Acrobat Reader to view or fill-in the fillable files.
+Adobe Acrobat Reader is free software for viewing and printing Adobe Portable Document Format (PDF) files on all major hardware and operating system platforms.
 It is a very useful add on program that many people already have installed on their computer.
 If you need to get the free Adobe Acrobat Reader program use this link.
 Click here Adobe Reader

 Completed Registration Forms are sent to: